DallanQ/lost_ruins_of_arnak/QA.md

 [how-do-blocking-tiles-and-the-small-tent-symbol-wo](https://boardgamegeek.com/thread/2867008/how-do-blocking-tiles-and-the-small-tent-symbol-wo)

 > In the manual, for a 3 person game, there are only 3 blocked sites on the board, but in the text they show 3 symbols and 2 blocked tiles.
 Each of those “block” tiles has a resource on the opposite side.
 When are those awarded?
 > If the “double boot” is blocked, I understand you can’t put a worker there.
-But if it’s a symbol does this become an additional benefit when someone takes the “single boot” action?
+But if it’s a symbol, does this become an additional benefit when someone takes the “single boot” action?
-> what about the small tent symbol in each of those sites?
-If a card says to activate one or more of those sites do you get all the benefits at all player counts?
-Ina 2 player game ALL the double boots are blocked.
+> What about the small tent symbol in each of those sites?
+If a card says, to activate one or more of those sites do you get all the benefits at all player counts?
+In a 2 player game, all the double boots are blocked.
 So can you activate that “tent” to gain the effect from the site again?

 Those icons are literally used to randomize which spaces get the blocking token.
 If you draw the coin, compass, and arrowhead blocking tiles, that’s where you put them.
 They serve no other function.